Uchangidurga

 Uchangidurga is a main Holy & Historical village/town in Harapanahalli Taluk of Vijayanagara District in Karnataka, India.
 It is 29km away from both Harapanahalli and Davanagere, it is located on state highway 47 & it comes under Harapanahalli taluk of Vijayanagara district in Karnataka.

 Demographics

 As of 2011 India census, Uchangidurga Village has a population of 9781, of which 4926 are males and 4855 are females.

-Uchangidurga was ruled under Nayakas (Madakari Nayakas of Chitradurga) and is the site of Uchangemma Temple, where on every month's full moon day, people gather to worship Uchangemma.

-Festivals of Dasara/ Navaratri, and Ugadi are celebrated every year and devotees from all corners of Karnataka gather in thousands to witness the celebrations.

 Location

 Uchangidurga is located 30 km from Davangere on the Anaji route.
 After taking a left turn, the fort is visible from the junction.